 The marketing component is extremely relevant because this is how people hear about you.
 You may use tools like Craigslist and local newspapers, while also relying on ads in local stores.
 Word of mouth can also help with marketing and some handymen give out business cards to speed that process along.

 It’s also useful to keep track of any advertising expenses and expenses from other areas of your business.
 Doing so lets you figure out which aspects are most profitable and where you need to cut costs.

 There are also other key aspects of managing your business.
 For example, you will probably need liability insurance at the very least.
 This can be expensive but it protects you if you make any mistakes.
 Having this in place is absolutely critical, as a major issue could potentially bankrupt you.

-One other important aspect of business management is contracts.
+One other important aspect of business management is the contracts.
 Ideally, you should always rely on written contracts, rather than verbal ones.

 The process of writing contracts each time can be frustrating and time-consuming, especially for little jobs, but it truly is worth it.
 After all, things do go wrong and people misunderstand one another.
 Having a contract to fall back on is critical for yourself and for the person you are working for.